Gaeta: Middle Ages

 Prince Pandulf IV of Capua captured Gaeta in 1032 and deposed Duke John V, assuming the ducal and consular titles.
 In 1038, Prince Guaimar IV of Salerno took it from him and, in 1041, established the Norman counts of Aversa, who were afterwards princes of Capua, as puppet dukes.
-The native dynasty made a last attempt to wrest the duchy from Guaimar in 1042 under Leo the Usurper.
+The native dynasty made a last attempt to wrest the duchy from Guaimar in 1042 under Leo I of Gaeta.

-In 1045, the Gaetans elected their own Lombard duke, Atenulf I. His son, Atenulf II, was made to submit to the Norman Prince Richard I of Capua in 1062, when Gaeta was captured by Jordan Drengot.
+In 1045, the Gaetans elected their Lombard duke, Atenulf I. His son, Atenulf II, was made to submit to the Norman Prince Richard I of Capua in 1062 when Gaeta was captured by Jordan I of Capua.
 In 1064, the city was placed under a line of puppet dukes, appointed by the Capuan princes, who had usurped the ducal and consular titles.
-These dukes, usually Italianate Normans, ruled Gaeta with some level of independence until the death of Richard of Caleno in 1140.
+These dukes, usually Italianate Normans, ruled Gaeta with some level of independence until the death of Richard III of Gaeta in 1140.
 In that year, Gaeta was definitively annexed to the Kingdom of Sicily by Roger II, who bestowed on his son Roger of Apulia, who was duly elected by the nobles of the city.
-The town did maintain its own coinage until as late as 1229 after the Normans had been superseded by the centralising Hohenstaufen.
+The town did maintain its coinage until as late as 1229 after the Normans had been superseded by the centralising Hohenstaufen.

 Gaeta, owing to its important strategic position, was often attacked and defended bravely in the many wars for possession of the Kingdom of the Two Sicilies.
-In 1194 the Pisans, allies of Emperor Henry VI in the conquest of the kingdom, took possession of the city and held it as their own.
+In 1194, the Pisans, allies of Emperor Henry VI in the conquest of the kingdom, took possession of the city and held it as their own.

 In 1227, Frederick II, who was King of Sicily since 1198, was in the city and strengthened the castle.
 However, in the struggle between Frederick and the Papacy, in 1228, it rebelled against Frederick II and surrendered to the pope after the Papal forces destroyed the castle in the fray.
 After the peace of San Germano of 1230, it was returned to the Sicilian kingdom.
 In 1233, Frederick regained control of the important port and fortress.
 Following the division between the Kingdom of Sicily, Gaeta became a possession of the new Kingdom of Naples.
-In 1279 Charles I of Anjou rebuilt the castle and enhanced the fortifications.
-In 1289 King James II of Aragon besieged the city in vain.
-From 1378 Gaeta hosted for some years antipope Clement VII.
+In 1279, Charles I of Anjou rebuilt the castle and enhanced the fortifications.
+In 1289, King James II of Aragon besieged the city in vain.
+From 1378, Gaeta hosted for some years antipope Clement VII.
 The future King of Naples Ladislaus lived in Gaeta from 1387.
 Here, on 21 September, he married Costanza Chiaramonte, whom he repudiated three years later.